The Getty

 » Sound Devices hierarchy

-Contains descriptors for devices used to produce sound, whether musical or nonmusical.
+Contains concept records for devices used to produce sound, whether musical or nonmusical.
 This includes instruments played in musical performance, those sounded in the context of religious or other ceremonial occasions, sound producers that are not primarily musical instruments but serve to signal or communicate, and implements used with instruments to produce sounds.

 • Regarding other Hierarchies

-Terms for sound pitch attributes (e.g., soprano, bass) are found in the Design Attributes hierarchy.
+Concept records for sound pitch attributes (e.g., soprano, bass) are found in the Design Attributes hierarchy.

 • Terms for devices that produce sound but which constitute integral building systems (e.g., burglar alarms, intercom systems) are found in the Built Works Components hierarchy.